Skip navigation menu

 WHY THIS IS PERSONAL

-“My husband and I raised our daughters in LD3 neighborhood schools.
-One earned a full-ride AFROTC scholarship.
+“My husband and I raised our daughters in our district's neighborhood schools.
+One earned a full-ride Air Force ROTC scholarship.
 The other starts law school this fall.
 I can trace the impact of investing in education back a generation.
-My father survived the Bataan Death March and spent more than three years as a prisoner of war.
-The GI Bill gave him the chance to go to college and become a physicist.
-My parents instilled in me a love of learning and the importance of high-quality education for all.
-Public investment in education changes trajectories across generations.
-I believe that with everything I have.
-For all Arizona public schools have given my family and me, I'm driven to pay it forward across another generation and beyond.”
+After WWII, the GI Bill gave my dad, a poor kid from Pittsburgh, an opportunity to go to college and become a physicist.
+Public investment in education changes trajectories across generations."

-Every child in our community deserves a great school close to home — not just those whose parents can afford alternatives.
-Julie will fight for full, fair funding for our public schools, so that they can deliver the educational experiences, services, and programs that families in our community richly benefit from.
+Every child in our community deserves a great school close to home.
+Julie will fight to fully fund our public schools so that they can deliver the educational experiences, services, and programs that more than 70% of Arizona's children rely on.

 Recruit, pay, and retain great teachers

 You can’t run a great school without great teachers.
 Arizona has one of the highest teacher vacancy rates in the country.
-Julie is driven to make teaching in Arizona a career worth building, with competitive compensation, benefits, and learning environments that are great for educators and their students.
+Julie believes our teachers deserve respect, competitive compensation, benefits, and learning environments that are great for educators and their students.

 Prepare students for an AI-driven economy